salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 Updated Paragraph of who is Salman Hassan with proper indents - 12:09PM March 16th, 2025 Completing Multiple Entries of Article from Website to Mobile using css styling and expo react native integration 2:05PM- Update Expo React Native articles
+Adjusting diaries on zub8eti.com and adding articles- 8:43pm [A bit of a buzz through computer]